kurt22i/resinefficiency/README.md

 # resinefficiency

-this tool calculates the most resin efficient upgrades for your team by calculating the DPS increase/resin cost of each upgrade.
-It's currently in pre-pre-alpha so there might be bugs (it will probably stay like this for quite a while, as I really don't have the coding knowledge to expand it much farther. if you have ideas or want to clean up my messy code, PRs are welcome)
+this tool calculates the most resin efficient upgrades for your team by calculating the DPS increase/resin cost of each upgrade, including farming artifacts.
+It aims to help answer questions like "what's the best way to improve my team?" and "am i really gaining anything from farming this domain, or is it time to stop?".
+There's definitely room for improvement
 # How to Use

 1. Click Code -> Download ZIP
 2. In your downloads folder, right click the ZIP, and click Extract All
 3. Navigate inside the "resinefficiency-main" folders
 4. In the address bar (the bar that says something like "Downloads > resinefficiency-main > resinefficiencymain"), type "cmd" and press Enter
+5.
-5. Paste in the following command: go run . -url=linkhere
+6. Paste in the following command: go run . -url=linkhere
-6. Replace linkhere with the link to your personal sim
+7. Replace linkhere with the link to your personal sim
-7. Press Enter and watch the calc!
+8. Press Enter and watch the calc!
 At default iterations of 10000, it should take about 2 minutes.

 Additional options:</br>
 -i (int) number of iterations per test</br>